parduino/Femora/docs/technical/region/index.rst

 Region Types
 ============

-This section provides detailed documentation for the different region types available in MeshMaker.
+This section provides detailed documentation for the different region types available in FEMORA.

 .. toctree::
    :maxdepth: 1